pungprakearti/time-machine-react-pwa/README.md

 ### BEWARE!
 Time travel causes a physical side effect.
 You've been warned.

-#### Future functionality
+## Future functionality
-I would like to implement key presses for the buttons when I have more time and add more time travel years.
+I would like to implement keyboard key presses for the buttons when I have more time and add more time travel years.